 5. Poor Installation

-One of the most common causes of wheel bearing failure is improper installation.
+One of the most common causes of broken wheel bearing is improper installation.
 Mechanics can cause this issue by negligently installing wheel bearings or failing to follow the manufacturer’s instructions.
 Poor quality bearings can also cause this issue.
 When using a low-quality wheel bearing, premature wear and possible failure can result from mixing hard and soft metal, resulting in spalling.
 The approach peels off in flakes when it wears down enough that the soft metal underneath is exposed.

 Immediately take your car back to your mechanic if you are still experiencing issues after having your wheel bearings installed or repaired.
 You must hire a mechanic you can trust to do an excellent job to avoid this inconvenient and unsafe situation.